MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_Lab02_Canvas_App_1.md

 Things to consider before you begin
 -----------------------------------

--   What is the most prevalent form factor for the target audience
+-   What is the most prevalent form factor for the target audience?
 -   Estimate the number of records in the system
 -   How to narrow the records selected to improve app performance and user adoption